-A judge will not force probation on a defendant who does not want it.
+A judge will not force alternative sentencing on a defendant who does not want it.

-Your California criminal lawyer can help you decide whether it makes sense to reject an offer of probation.
+Your California criminal lawyer can help you decide whether it makes sense to reject an offer of alternative sentencing.

 The formal definition of misdemeanor probation is found in California Penal Code Section 1203(a):